erwkuvi/erwkuvi/README.md

 My journey started at [42 Wolfsburg](https://42wolfsburg.de/de/), where I learned C/C++, which allowed me to integrate development into Unity for immersive VR/AR experiences.
 I have over 8 years of experience in 3D design, working with Cinema 4D, Blender, 3ds Max, and V-Ray to create high-end visualization projects.

-"My journey started at 42 Wolfsburg, where I learned C/C++,

 ---
 ### Languages